Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 45.5 points in nine of 14 games this season.
+- Los Angeles and its opponents have gone over the current 45.5-point total in nine of 14 games this season.

-- The two teams combine to average 41.9 points per game, 3.6 less than the total in this contest.
+- The two teams combine to average 41.9 points per game, 3.6 less than the over/under in this contest.

-- The 53 points per game these two squads have allowed their opponents to score this season are 7.5 more than the 45.5 total in this contest.

 - Chargers games this season feature an average total of 50.0 points, a number 4.5 points higher than Sunday's over/under.

-- The 44.4 PPG average total in Texans games this season is 1.1 points fewer than this game's over/under.
+- The 45.5 over/under in this game is 1.1 points above the 44.4 average total in Texans games this season.

 Chargers stats and trends